joeggggg/kids-memory-game/readme.md

 # Memory Game

-A memory matching game built with React and Next.js.
+A fun and interactive memory game built with React and Next.js.
+Test your memory by matching pairs of emojis in this customizable game with multiple difficulty levels.

+## Features

+- Multiple difficulty levels: Easy, Medium, Hard, and Expert
+- Dynamic game board generation
+- Responsive design for various screen sizes
+- Move counter and matched pairs tracker
+- Glitch effect animation for matched pairs
+- Confetti animation on game completion
+- Reset game and change difficulty options

 ## Getting Started